particle-iot/device-os/docs/build.md

 ## Updating System Firmware (Photon)

-When building locally on the photon from the develop branch, it is necessary to update the system firware to the latest version:
+When building locally on the photon from the develop branch, it is necessary to update the system firmware to the latest version:

 - put the Photon in DFU mode
 - `cd modules`